node-schedule/node-schedule/README.md

 	});

 ### Unsupported Cron Features
-Currently, `W` (nearest weekday), `L` (last day of month/week), and `#` (xth weekday of the month) are not supported.
+Currently, `W` (nearest weekday), `L` (last day of month/week), and `#` (nth weekday of the month) are not supported.
 Also, in the day-of-week field, 7 is currently not recognized as a legal value for Sunday (use 0).
 Most other features supported by popular cron implementations should work just fine.

 It is also entirely possible at this point that constructing a cron string that can *only* exist in the past will cause an infinite loop.
 This is only possible if a year is specified.
 If the specified year is a number (i.e., not a range), node-schedule will perform a sanity check before attempting to schedule something in the past.